Business Overview

 Outline of the event

-Venue: | Campus Plaza Kyoto | |
+Venue | Campus Plaza Kyoto | |

-Organizer | University Consortium Kyoto | |
+Organizer | Public Interest Incorporated Foundation University Consortium Kyoto | |

-Non-member universities | 2,000 yen each time | |
+Non-Member Universities | 2,000 yen per session | |

-Capacity | 20 people each time * Applications will be accepted on a first-come, first-served basis, and will be closed when the capacity is reached even before the application deadline. * If the number of applicants is much less than the capacity, the course may not be held. |
+Capacity | 20 participants per session * Applications are on a first-come, first-served basis and will close once capacity is reached, even before the deadline. * If the number of participants is significantly below capacity, the session may be canceled. |

 Session 1: Trends in Higher Education Policy ~University Reform to Adapt to Population Decline and Globalization~

-Date: | Saturday, November 28, 2015 13:00~17:00 |
+Date | Saturday, November 28, 2015, 13:00–17:00 |

-Topic provided by | Mr. Tsubasa Endo (Assistant Director, University Promotion Division, Higher Education Bureau, Ministry of Education, Culture, Sports, Science and Technology) |
+Speaker | Tsubasa Endo (Assistant Director, Higher Education Policy Division, Ministry of Education, Culture, Sports, Science and Technology) |

-Application deadline: | Friday, November 20, 2015 |
+Application Deadline | Friday, November 20, 2015 |

-Overview | : “How to overcome the great wave of population decline and globalization?”
-This is a major challenge imposed on Japan society as a whole.
-At the same time, the Ministry of Education, Culture, Sports, Science and Technology, which is responsible for policymaking, is also engaged in various discussions.
-In addition, it is needless to mention that there are very high expectations for universities from various fields.
-I would like to work with you to think about how the higher education policy that is currently being promoted was formulated in this broad context, what the intention behind it is, and what the future of universities should be. |
+Overview | “How do we overcome the major challenges of population decline and globalization?”
+This is a significant issue for Japanese society as a whole.
+At the same time, various discussions are ongoing within the Ministry of Education, Culture, Sports, Science and Technology, which is responsible for policy-making.
+Additionally, the substantial expectations placed on universities from various sectors are widely recognized.
+This session aims to explore how current higher education policies are being developed within such a broad context, the intentions behind these policies, and the vision for the future of universities, together with the participants. |

 Session 2: Basics of Mentoring and Facilitation and Experiential Training

-Date: | Saturday, December 5, 2015 13:00~17:00 |
+Date | Saturday, December 5, 2015, 13:00–17:00 |

-Topic Provision | Mr. Ichinori Watanabe (Chief, Personnel Planning Division, General Affairs Department, Doshisha University) Ryo Suzuki (Kyoto Sangyo University, Center for Research and Development of Co-op Education, Kobo F) |
+Speakers | Okutoku Watanabe (Assistant Manager, Human Resources Planning Division, General Affairs Department, Doshisha University) Ryo Suzuki (F-Lab, Co-op Education Research and Development Center, Institute for Promoting General Education, Kyoto Sangyo University) |

-Application deadline: | Friday, November 27, 2015 |
+Application Deadline | Friday, November 27, 2015 |

 Session 3: Considering the Characteristics of University Organizations: Experiences and Career Design of University Staff in the “Career Change Group”

-Date: | Saturday, December 12, 2015 13:00~17:00 |
+Date | Saturday, December 12, 2015, 13:00–17:00 |

-Topic provided by | Mr. Shozo Fukuoka (Director, Career Design Center, Kyoto Seika University) |
+Speaker | Shozo Fukuoka (Director, Career Design Center, Kyoto Seika University) |

-Application deadline: | Friday, December 4, 2015 |
+Application Deadline | Friday, December 4, 2015 |

 [Click here to download the SD workshop flyer]